wuseman/www.nr1.nu/docs/wiki/EMAGNET/Installation.md

       ........... and so on

-## How to get started with brute forcer for spotify:
+## Getting started with Spotify bruteforcer

-#### On GNU/Linux Gentoo wich is the supported distro for emagnet, just do as following:
+### On GNU/Linux Gentoo wich is the supported distro for emagnet, just do as following:

       emerge --ask eselect-repository
       eselect repository enable palmer